techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

 `value` is a number or the string `natural`.

 Set the aspect ratio of the display.
 The page height is kept and the width adjusted.
 The display's default aspect ratio is 1.2 to match typical teletext displays.
-The special value of `natural` removes pixel distortion - so the pixels are square - but the page looks squashed.
+The special value of `natural` removes pixel distortion - so the pixels are square - but the page looks squashed horizontally.

 ### setHeight(heightInPixels)